Skip to content

 2. Serial I/O mode.

-Data can enter or exit in group of certain bits, that is called parallel I/O mode.
-In serial mode one bit is transformed using on-line.
-Both the modes are having their own advantages and disadvantages.
-Mode of communication is chosen according to the application.
+Data can enter or exit in a group of certain bits, which is called parallel I/O mode.
+In serial mode, one bit is transformed using on-line.
+Both modes have their own advantages and disadvantages.
+The mode of communication is chosen according to the application.

 System Interconnections (Bus)